View Document Text

 Long term purchases: Investments held 7 years or longer.

-§ Medium term purchases: Investments held 2 years to 7 years.
+Medium term purchases: Investments held 2 years to 7 years.

-§ Short term purchases: Investments held 6 months to 2 years.
+Short term purchases: Investments held 6 months to 2 years.

-§ Highly Liquid purchases: Investments held for immediate access.
+Highly Liquid purchases: Investments held for immediate access.

-Where appropriate, CAP will use model portfolios to manage client assets.
+Where appropriate, CAP will use model portfolios to manage Client assets.
 Model portfolios are built to align with the

 risk tolerance of the investor and will range from conservative to aggressive.
-Based on your risk tolerance and
+Based on your risk tolerance and suitability

-suitability information, you will be placed in a model that matches your objectives and time horizon.
+information, you will be placed in a model that matches your objectives and time horizon.
 Model

-portfolios are reviewed on no less than a quarterly basis to determine if the investments are still appropriate for
+portfolios are reviewed on no less than a quarterly basis to determine if the investments are still appropriate for your

-your objectives.
+objectives.

 Risk of Loss

 Asset Allocation.
-The primary risk of asset allocation is that the client may not participate in sharp increases in a
+The primary risk of asset allocation is that the Client may not participate in sharp increases in a

 particular security, industry or market sector.
 Another risk is that the proportions of different asset types will change

-All investing involves risks that clients must be prepared to bear.
+All investing involves risks that Clients must be prepared to bear.
 While losses can and will occur, we generally

-recommend a broad and diversified allocation of mutual funds and ETFs, thereby reducing specific risks associated
+recommend a broad and diversified allocation of mutual funds and ETFs, thereby reducing specific risks associated with

-risk than investing in investments that have greater diversification.
+investing in investments that have greater diversification.

 Equity-Related Securities.
 Prices of common stock react to the economic conditions of the company that issued the

 security; industry and market conditions; as well as other factors, and may fluctuate widely.
-Investments related to
+Investments related to the

-the value of stocks may rise and fall based on an issuer’s actual and anticipated earnings, changes in management,
+value of stocks may rise and fall based on an issuer’s actual and anticipated earnings, changes in management, the

-the potential for takeovers and acquisitions, and other economic factors.
+potential for takeovers and acquisitions, and other economic factors.
 Similarly, the value of other equity-related

 securities, including preferred stock, warrants and options may also vary widely.
-Market conditions may affect
+Market conditions may affect certain

-is no assurance that values will return to previous levels.
+assurance that values will return to previous levels.

 Exchange-Traded Funds.
 Exchange-traded funds (“ETFs”) are funds bought and sold on a securities exchange that